Sridevi's SUDDEN DEMISE! Brother-In-Law Sanjay Kapoor Reveals 'She Had No History Of A Heart Attack'

-One of Bollywood's iconic actress Sridevi's untimely demise at the age of 54 has sent the entire nation in a state of shock.
+One of Bollywood's iconic actresses Sridevi's untimely demise at the age of 54 has sent the entire nation in a state of shock.
 From Bollywood celebrities, politicans to the 'aam janta', condolences have been pouring in from all the corners.

 According to the family sources, the actress passed away due to cardiac arrest late in the night in Dubai, where she had gone, along with her family, to attend her nephew Mohit Marwah's wedding.